mohamedsaif/ai-hub-gateway-landing-zone/README.md

 ### Gateway routing strategies (APIM)

-When it comes to GenAI APIs, a need for advanced routing strategies arises to manage the capacity and rate limits based on tokens and requests.
+When it comes to GenAI APIs, a need for advanced routing strategies arises to manage the capacity and resiliency for smooth AI-infused experiences across multiple clients.

 Dimensions of the routing strategies include:
 - **Global vs. regional**: Ability to route to traffic to different regional gateway might be a requirement to ensure low latency, high availability and data residency.